A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Simulation Results

 \section{Simulation Results}

-To test the performance of the proposed randomized greedy algorithm, we compare it with the classic greedy algorithm and the SDP relaxation (see Section II) in a variety of settings as detailed below.
+To test the performance of the proposed randomized greedy algorithm, we compare it with the classic greedy algorithm and the SDP relaxation in a variety of settings as detailed below.

 We consider the problem of Kalman filtering for state estimation in a linear time-varying system.
 For simplicity, let us assume that the system is in steady state and $\mathbf{H} = \I_m$.
 The initial state is a zero-mean Gaussian random vector with covariance $\mathbf{\Sigma_x} = \I_m$.
 We further specify zero-mean Gaussian process and measurement noises with covariance matrices $\mathbf{Q}=0.05\I_m$ and $\mathbf{R}=0.05\I_n$, respectively.
 At each time step, the measurement vectors, i.e., the rows of the measurement matrix $\A(t)$, are drawn according to $\mathcal{N} \sim (0,\frac{1}{m}\I_m)$.